I I

 Supported National Annexes:

-Nationally Defined Parameters (NDPs) automatically filled for supported countries
+Nationally Defined Parameters (NDPs) automatically filled for supported countries.
+The National Annexes of United Kingdom and Ireland are NOT supported.

 All Calculations